hmx1123/Efficient-Visual-Attention-Based-Lightweight-3D-Hand-Reconstruction./README.md

     all: 9.048810228705406 mm
 ```

-## Acknowledgement
+## Acknowledgements

-The pytorch implementation of MANO is based on [manopth](https://github.com/hassony2/manopth).
-The GCN network is based on [hand-graph-cnn](https://github.com/3d-hand-shape/hand-graph-cnn).
-We thank the authors for their great job!
+ - Our code is based on [IntagHand](https://github.com/Dw1010/IntagHand), [SwiftFormer](https://github.com/Amshaker/SwiftFormer) We thank the authors of these inspiring works.
+ - We also thank the authors of [InterHand2.6M](https://mks0601.github.io/InterHand2.6M/) for the useful dataset.
+ - The renderer are based on the renderer from [Pytorch3D](https://pytorch3d.org/).